Kelcon86/NBA_HOF_Predictions/README.md

 Because the best performing model had changed, all optimization were run again and this new final version of the model was used for deployment on the dataset.

-### **Model Accuray**
+### **Model Accuracy**

-*   Training Accuray - 88.27%
+*   Training Accuracy - 88.27%
-*   Testing Accuray - 85.08%
+*   Testing Accuracy - 85.08%
-*   Deployment Accuary - 88.66%
+*   Deployment Accuracy - 88.66%

 ![](machine_learning/img/CM/cm_sql_query.png)

 *   Deployment accuracy calculated by taking the number of correct predictions (True Positives + True Negatives) over total rows (1217)

 ## **Database**
-Using a combination of SQL, Pandas, Pgadmin and AWS multiple files were loaded, joined, and used as input to the analysis and modeling process.
+Using a combination of SQL, Pandas, PgAdmin and AWS multiple files were loaded, joined, and used as input to the analysis and modeling process.

 <img width="585" alt="ERD2" src="https://user-images.githubusercontent.com/60076980/172018262-64936ed8-de52-4f4d-9382-39cc9cafd55d.png">